Explore our newest colors - free samples available

 5. Rinse the cloth or sponge with clean water regularly to avoid spreading dirt or residue back onto the range hood.

-6. To eliminate persistent grease stains, prepare a paste by blending baking soda with a small quantity of water.
-Spread the paste over the grease stains and allow it to sit for a few minutes to loosen the grease.
+6. To eliminate persistent grease stains, prepare a paste by mixing baking soda with a small quantity of water.
+Spread the paste over the grease stains and allow it to sit for a few minutes.
 Gently scrub the area using circular motions with a soft brush or toothbrush.

 7. After cleaning, rinse the range hood surface thoroughly with warm water to remove any residue or cleaning solution.